savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

 1. In your \WIP directory, create the directory structure `\WIP\Ch02\modules`

-1. Create a file called `main.js`
+1. Create a file called `main.js` to start your work.

 ## Steps

 ### require a Single function:

-1. In this file add this line:
+1. In the main.js file add this line:
     ```javascript
         const add = require('./add.js');
     ```

+    READ: The .js extension is optional.

 1. Open a VSCode terminal at this pont by right clicking on the file and choosing open at terminal.